 This guide cuts through the noise.
-We'll cover what a virtual data room actually does, what makes one good, and which tools are worth looking at based on your stage and deal size.
+We'll cover what a virtual data room actually does, what makes one worth using, and which tools make sense depending on your situation and the scale of what you're working on.

 Let's get into it.